Switzerland: Court clears climate activists over Credit Suisse tennis stunt | DW | 13.01.2020

 "In view of this, the tribunal considers that the imminence of danger is established," the judge continued.
 "The act for which they were incriminated was a necessary and proportional means to achieve the goal they sought."

-The court room reacted with cheers and a standing ovation.
-"I didn't think it was possible," said one of the accused, Beate Thalmann.
+The courtroom reacted with cheers and a standing ovation.
+"I didn't think it was possible," one of the accused, Beate Thalmann, told the Reuters news agency.
 "If Switzerland did this, then maybe we have a chance."

 Credit Suisse responded to the ruling via a statement that said the bank "takes note of the verdict and will analyze it."